staftermath/pysuite/docs/source/user_manual.rst

 rename_sheet
 ++++++++++++
-rename a tab in a spreadsheet.
+Rename a tab in a spreadsheet.

 .. code-block:: python